ontoportal/documentation/docs/_general/licensing.md

 # License Terms

-The source code for the executable OntoPortal Virtual Appliance is provided as open source content on a GitHub repository (see Location of Software below).
+The source code for the executable OntoPortal Virtual Appliance is provided as open source content under a 2-clause BSD license on a GitHub repository (see Location of Software below).

+Software from other organizations, such as the AllegroGraph graph database, is released using the license that applies to that software (see the [AllegroGraph web site](https://allegrograph.com) for Allegrograph licensing terms).

 The *packaging* we use to create the Virtual Appliance is not open source, and to use this packaged appliance you must obtain a license.
+(Members of the OntoPortal Alliance have access to and maintain the packaging software.)

-**Licenses are provided free to the following users**:
+**Licenses to use the software are provided free to the following users**:
 * **individual users** for their own research,
 * **non-profit organizations**, and
 * **educational institutions**.